BIS (Bureau Of Indian Standards) Certified Food

 • IS 4684: 1975 - Edible Groundnut Cake Flour (Expeller Pressed)

 The Indian Standard for preparing Groundnut Cake Flour was first created in 1968 and then revised in 1975.
 It has been formulated in collaboration with the Protein Foods and Nutrition Development Association of India.
-At CFI, we follow strict controls and processes to meet the stipulated standards and manufacture highly nutritious Groundnut Cake Flour.
+CFIPL is licensed under the BIS to manufacture edible Ground Flour as per IS:4684:1975 (Bureau of Indian Standards for the (Ground Flour) since 2011.

 • IS 11536: 2007 - Processed Cereal Based Complementary Food

 Processed cereal based complementary food help an infant’s digestive tract to gradually adjust to solid foods.
 It serves as an important source of calories to meet the growing energy requirements of a growing infant.
-Cereals are introduced at 4 months of age and the intake is slowly increased until 8 months, when almost half of the total intake is from milk and remaining from cereals and a variety of other foods.
+Cereals are introduced at 6 months of age and the intake is slowly increased, when almost half of the total intake is from milk and remaining from cereals and a variety of other foods.
 At this stage, milk almost completely meets the protein requirements, while cereals and/or other foods meet the energy requirements.

 • IS 7021: 1973 - Protein Rich Food Supplement for Infant and Preschool Children

 In India, the supply of milk proteins has been limited.
-Therefore, the government has made considerable effort towards utilizing vegetable proteins to tackle protein malnutrition.
-The Indian Standards Institution adopted this standard i.e. IS 7021, in 1973 to guide manufacturers regarding the exact nutritional requirements of protein rich food supplements.
+Therefore, the Indian Standards Institution adopted a standard viz., IS 7021, in 1973 to guide manufacturers regarding the exact nutritional requirements of protein rich food supplements.

-This standard prescribes specifications for protein rich food supplements for infants and preschool children between 18 months and 5 years of age.
-At CFI, we follow this standard with due diligence at every step of sourcing, manufacturing and distribution.
+This standard prescribes specifications for protein rich food supplements for infants and preschool children from 18 months and 5 years of age.
 Routine tests at every stage of the manufacturing process ensure that the end product meets the nutritional requirements of growing children.

 • IS 12981: 1991 - Iron Fortified Common Salt